kdmukai/microdev/README.md

 2012-10-16 22:20:19+00:00 | User 1001 | MyModel 5 | favorite_number: 3->7
 ```

 ### Customization ###
 Let's say your model has a field that always changes but you don't want to track it.
-No prob:
+No prob, just override the _change_logger_mixin__ignore_list:

 ```python
 class MyModel(models.Model, ChangeLoggerMixin):